bshort95/MasterMind_Python/README.md

 ## how to play the game
 <p>
 The goal of this game is to guess the correct code.
 The game will start with the computer generating a random 4 letter code each letter representing a color.
 And then you will have a finite number of turns (the number depending on the difficulty you choose) to guess the correct combination.
 After you enter an answer the computer will tell you
 * how many of your answers were the correct color and in the correct position
-* how many of your answers were the correct color but not in the correct position *how many of your answers were completely incorrect With that knowledge you will be able to adjust your guess and try again The game ends when you run out of turns.
-Or you guess the right combination the colors you have at your disposal are b=blue r=red y=yellow g=green w=white as a note the computer is not programmed to generate a unique set of letters.
-So often-times a color may appear more then once in the answer.
+* how many of your answers were the correct color but not in the correct position
+*how many of your answers were completely incorrect
+With that knowledge you will be able to adjust your guess and try again
+The game ends when you run out of turns.
+Or you guess the right combination
+the colors you have at your disposal are b=blue r=red y=yellow g=green w=white
+as a note the computer is not programmed to generate a unique set of letters.
+So often-times a
+color may appear more then once in the answer.
 </p>

 ## program creation

-i used the python extention is vs code
+i used the python extention in vs code

 this program contains one class and 6 functions